chaitanya-24/Wine-Quality-Prediction-with-MLflow/README.md

-# Wine Quality Prediction using MLflow
+# WineQuality.ai: ML-Powered Quality Assurance System

 ## Project Overview

-The Wine Quality Prediction project aims to predict the quality of wine based on several physicochemical properties such as acidity, pH, and sugar content using a machine learning model.
-The project uses the UCI Wine Quality Dataset and follows an end-to-end machine learning pipeline.
+The project aims to predict the quality of wine based on several physicochemical properties, such as acidity, pH, and sugar content, using a machine learning model.
+It uses the UCI Wine Quality Dataset and follows an end-to-end machine learning pipeline.
 The pipeline involves data ingestion, validation, transformation, model training, evaluation, and deployment using GitHub Actions and Flask.

 **MLflow** is employed to track experiments and handle the model registry, while the deployment process is automated using **GitHub Actions** with a **Flask** API interface for prediction.